zeroincombenze/sale-workflow/sale_order_type_plus/README.rst

 |

-Configuration / Configurazione
+Configuration | Configurazione
 ------------------------------

 To configure Sale Order Types you need to:

-Go to: Sales > Configuration > Sales Orders Types Create a new sale order type with all the settings you want
+☰ Sales > Configuration > Sales Orders Types >
+Create a new sale order type with all the settings you want

 The field 'Picking Auto Confirmation' requires module *sale_order_lot_selection*.